Equip your church

 What happens next:

-After the call or webinar, there are two common next steps:
+After the call or webinar, here are the most common next steps:

-A closed online session for your senior leaders (recommended)
+Host a closed online briefing for your network leaders (45–60 mins)

 Benefits for your network